 Yes, you've had apple cider vinegar (or ACV, if you prefer) in your cabinet for years, but it's currently having a moment.
-Whether you're drinking it straight or getting ready to pickle everything in sight this summer, apple cider vinegar is truly a pantry staple.
+Whether you're drinking it straight or getting ready to pickle everything in sight, apple cider vinegar is truly a pantry staple.

 If your bottle has sat unused and unloved for too long, you probably just need some new ways to use it.
 You're in luck!
 These 15 recipes rely on ACV to varying degrees, but they all wouldn't be the same without it.
 Now the only question you have to answer is filtered or unfiltered?